Do you remember old-style

 do they work?
 Let's take a closer look!

-Photo: OLED technology promises thinner, brighter, more colorful TV sets.
-Photo courtesy of
+Photo: OLED technology promises thinner, brighter, more colorful TV sets—even with

 LEDs (light-emitting diodes) are the tiny, colored, indicator lights